stsievert/salmon/docs/source/samplers.rst

 other are passed to :class:`~salmon.triplets.samplers.Adaptive` as mentioned in the docstring of :class:`~salmon.triplets.samplers.ARR`.

-If you have multiple arguments for *every* class, you can specify that with the ``common`` key:
+If you have multiple arguments for *every* sampler, you can specify that with the ``common`` key:

 .. code-block:: yaml